ds4n6/jupyter_notebooks_basics/README.md

 # jupyter_notebooks
-This repository contains notebooks that we will be using as examples in our blog, templates, etc.
+This repository contains notebooks that are used as examples in our blog, templates, etc.